-The role of the central bank
+The role of central bank

-Throughout this paper, we argue that the fourth trader who serves as a lender of last resort, can be viewed as a central bank only if there are no gains from trade with this agent in the absence of risk.
-We argue that the fourth trader should be just treated as the general public if there are gains from trade without risk.
+Throughout this paper, we argue that the fourth trader who works as if a lender of last resort, can be viewed as a central bank only if there is no gains from trade with this agent in the absence of risk.
+We argue that it should be just treated as a general public if there is gains from trade without risk.

-More formally, trader 4, who obtains goods at the usual time and sends goods to trader 3, looks like a central bank if $\beta\gamma$ < 1.
-Note that the fact that this inequality does not hold implies that a unit of exchange of goods between trader 3 and trader 4 is Pareto improving, hence it is no wonder that trader 4 transfers his own goods to trader 3.
-The implication of our model is that since the inequality does not hold ex ante, there is no gain from trade in the absence of risk.
-The fact that the marginal utility of trader 3, which becomes substantially high given the shipment failure from trader 2, induces trader 4 to serve as a lender of last resort, because trader 4 sends goods to trader 3 only under the situation of settlement failure.
-The fact that trader 3 sends some goods to trader 4 without shipment failure could be understood that trader 3 pays some fee in order to obtain insurance against shipment failure.
-Such pattern of trade between those two traders is similar to that in which a bank submits collateral and obtains discount window lending from the central bank (see original ideas on lender of last resort Bagehot (1906), and Bordo (1990) for a recent survey).
+More formally, trader 4, who obtains goods at the usual time and sends goods to trader 3, looks like an central bank if $\beta\gamma < 1$ .
+Note that the fact this inequality does not hold implies that an unit of exchange of goods between trader 3 and trader 4 is Pareto improving, hence there is no wonder that trader 4 transfer his own goods to trader 3.
+The implication of our model is that since the inequality does not hold ex- ante, there is no gain from trade in the absence of risk.
+The fact that the marginal utility of trader 3, which becomes substantially high given the shipment failure from trader 2, induces trader 4 to work as if a lender of last resort, because trader 4 sends goods to trader 3 only under the situation of settlement failure.
+The fact that trader 3 sends some goods to trader 4 without shipment failure could be understood that trader 3 pays some fee in order to obtain the insurance under the situation of shipment failure.

-We stress the view that the fourth trader plays the role of central bank, but it is not different from the usual traders intrinsically, and there is no particular reason to believe there are gains from trade between the central bank and others without risk consideration.
-We further argue that if there were a risk in a settlement network without a central bank, then a private institution would serve such a role.
+We stress the view that the forth trader plays the role of central bank, but it is not different from the usual traders intrinsically, and that there is no particular reason to believe there are gains from trade between the central bank and others without risk consideration.
+We further argue that if there were a risk in the settlement network, without central bank, there would be a private institution that works for that sake.
 Our view is based on the U.S. history of banking.

-For example, take agent 2 as New York banks, agent 3 as Boston banks, and agent 1 as Philadelphia banks.
-Consider shipment failure of one bank as the default of the bank.
-Safer shipment takes time as banks inspect the quality of banknotes.
-Note that the fourth trader would act as a clearing house of New York that starts supervising banks with a membership fee.
-This suggests that if there is no central bank for political reasons, there would be quasi central banks by private arrangement (see Gorton and Mullineaux (1987)).
-That consideration justifies why our model captures some important aspects of the free banking area documented by King (1983) and the emergence of central banks.
-Such interpretation suggests that our model is even consistent with the recent view that regards the role of the Federal Reserve as the supplier of settlement services among private netting arrangements once we regard traders 1, 2 and 3 as private clearing networks (see Summers and Gilbert (1996)).
+For example, take agent 2 as a New York bank, agent 3 as a Boston bank, and agent 1 as a Philadelphia bank.
+Consider a shipment failure of a bank as a default.
+Safer shipments take time because an inspection by banks requires checking the quality of bank notes.
+Note that in this setting it would be natural to expect the fourth trader to act as a clearing house (of New York) supervising banks with membership fees.
+It thus leads to an intuition that whenever there is no central bank by one reason or other, a private arrangement would emerge to create a quasi-central bank.
+(See Gorton and Mullineaux (1987)).

+In this sense we might be able to argue that our model captures some of the important aspects of the free banking area documented by King (1983) and the emergence of a central bank.
+Moreover, we might argue further that our model is even consistent with the recent view with regard to the role of Federal Reserve as the supplier of settlement service among private netting arrangements once we regard trader 1,2 and 3 as the private clearing networks (See Summers and Gilbert (1996)).